seedlit/dsm2dtm/README.md

 ## Installation

-**Note**: We are unable to install Saga as part of the dependency, as it is not avilable on PyPI or conda.
+**Note**: We are unable to install Saga as part of the dependency, as it is not avilable on PyPI or conda. <br/>
+To install saga_cmd - `sudo apt update; sudo apt install saga`

 ### From Conda:
 ```bash